duncantmiller/redwoodpowerfund.com/src/_posts/2024-09-25-rose-city-robotics-wins-demolicious.md

 ---
 layout: post
 author: duncan_miller
-title: RoZero Labs Wins Demolicious
+title: Rose City Robotics Wins Demolicious
 description: The competition fosters an incredible sense of community, where early-stage teams can network, share ideas, and gain valuable feedback
 image: /images/posts/demo_belt_joe_duncan_small.png
 published: true
 ---

-RoZero Labs won the [Demolicious](https://www.pitchatdemolicious.com/) pitch competition for September!
+Rose City Robotics won the [Demolicious](https://www.pitchatdemolicious.com/) pitch competition for September!
 Demolicious is hosted monthly in Portland Oregon, organized by Rick Turoczy and Upstart Collective's Josh Carter.
 Teams get just 3 minutes to pitch their idea with slides.
 Since its inception in 2008, Demolicious has served as Portland’s premier launchpad for groundbreaking ideas.

 Demolicious is not just about taking home a belt, it's about being part of Portland’s thriving startup ecosystem.
 The competition fosters an incredible sense of community, where early-stage teams can network, share ideas, and gain valuable feedback from fellow entrepreneurs.
 For us at Rose City Robotics, it was an opportunity to not only showcase our company but also see the exciting projects other teams are working on.